maceip/agent-browser/docs/install.md

 Run `rustc --version`, `bun --version`, and `node --version` to verify the toolchain before continuing.

-## Using `./install.sh`
+## Using `./scripts/install.sh`

-The root-level script performs the following in order:
+The installation script performs the following in order:

 1. Detects macOS or Linux and resolves Chrome native-messaging directories
 2. Verifies Rust, Bun, and Node.js are installed